-Does your school have any formal or informal processes for identifying and referring special population students?
-If yes, is it inclusive of the populations that you serve?
+Does your school have formal or informal processes for identifying and referring special population students?
+If yes, does it include the populations that you serve?
 Could it be improved?
 Is it a safe, ethical, and confidential manner that helps you refer students to appropriate support?